-Similarly, Bamosa and al [97] explored the effects of combining Nigella sativa seeds with various antidiabetic drugs (glibenclamide, metformin, and rosiglitazone) over three months in diabetic patients.
+Similarly, Bamosa et al [98] investigated the effects of combining Nigella sativa seeds with antidiabetic drugs (glibenclamide, metformin, and rosiglitazone) over three months in diabetic patients.
 A daily dose of 2 g of Nigella sativa seeds significantly reduced fasting blood glucose (FBG), 2-hour postprandial glucose (2h PG), and HbA1c without affecting body weight, while also improving insulin sensitivity as evidenced by decreased HOMA2-IR scores.
 Additionally, research on Nigella sativa has highlighted its antidiabetic mechanisms and molecular targets.
-The active compound thymoquinone plays a pivotal role by modulating key pathways such as AMPK activation, which enhances glucose uptake in peripheral tissues and promotes GLUT-4 translocation to the plasma membrane [98].
-Studies have also demonstrated its inhibitory effects on a-amylase and aglucosidase enzymes, thereby reducing postprandial glucose spikes.
-Furthermore, Nigella sativa reduces oxidative stress and inflammation, two major contributors to insulin resistance, through the upregulation of antioxidant enzymes and suppression of pro-inflammatory cytokines like TNF- α and IL-6 [99].
+The active compound thymoquinone plays a pivotal role by modulating key pathways such as AMPK activation, which enhances glucose uptake in peripheral tissues and promotes GLUT-4 translocation to the plasma membrane [99].
+Studies have also demonstrated its inhibitory effects on α -amylase and α -glucosidase enzymes, thereby reducing postprandial glucose spikes.
+Furthermore, Nigella sativa reduces oxidative stress and inflammation, two major contributors to insulin resistance, through the upregulation of antioxidant enzymes and suppression of pro-inflammatory cytokines like TNF- α and IL-6 [100].
 Interactions between Nigella sativa and antidiabetic drugs suggest potential synergistic benefits.
-For instance, its combination with metformin may amplify glucoselowering effects by enhancing insulin sensitivity, while reducing metformin's gastrointestinal side effects.
-Similarly, when combined with glibenclamide, Nigella sativa may potentiate insulin secretion through pancreatic β -cell protection and regeneration [100].
+For instance, its combination with metformin may amplify glucose-lowering effects by enhancing insulin sensitivity, while reducing metformin's gastrointestinal side effects.
+Similarly, when combined with glibenclamide, Nigella sativa may potentiate insulin secretion through pancreatic β -cell protection and regeneration [101].
 These findings underline the therapeutic potential of Nigella sativa as an adjunct treatment for diabetes, warranting further investigation into its molecular mechanisms and clinical applications.

-In another investigation, Bugudare and al [101] assessed the effects of combining Cinnamomum cassia with glibenclamide, metformin, or both in diabetic rats.
+In another investigation, Bugudare et al [102] assessed the effects of combining Cinnamomum cassia with glibenclamide, metformin, or both in diabetic rats.
 Although no hypoglycemic synergy was observed with the combinations of HAECC + glibenclamide or metformin, HAECC alone at 666.66 mg/kg effectively normalized blood glucose levels, reduced serum cholesterol, and increased HDL levels, exhibiting effects comparable to glibenclamide and metformin.
-Recent findings by Jianqin Yu and al. (2024) offer valuable insights into the antidiabetic mechanisms of Cinnamomum (CC).
-Using cassia advanced bioinformatics tools, including TCMSP, DisGeNET, and GeneCards, the study identified 11 active components and 66 potential antidiabetic targets of CC.
-Molecular docking analyses revealed a high binding affinity of CC's bioactive compounds to key targets such as PPAR-y and IL-6 receptors.
-Furthermore, in vivo experiments conducted on a T2DM mouse model demonstrated that CC modulates PPAR-y activity and suppresses IL-6mediated inflammation, thereby enhancing its antidiabetic effects.
+Recent findings by Jianqin Yu et al (2024) offer valuable insights into the antidiabetic mechanisms of Cinnamomum cassia (CC).
+Using advanced bioinformatics tools, including TCMSP, DisGeNET, and GeneCards, the study identified 11 active components and 66 potential antidiabetic targets of CC.
+Molecular docking analyses revealed a high binding affinity of CC's bioactive compounds to key targets such as PPAR- γ and IL-6 receptors.
+Furthermore, In vivo experiments conducted on a T2DM mouse model demonstrated that CC modulates PPAR- γ activity and suppresses IL-6-mediated inflammation, thereby enhancing its antidiabetic effects.
 These findings underscore the multipathway therapeutic potential of CC, highlighting its role in regulating glucose metabolism, improving lipid profiles, and controlling inflammation.
-Combined with the results of Bugudare and al [101], which demonstrated CC's standalone efficacy in normalizing blood glucose and improving lipid profiles, this evidence strongly supports the integration of CC as a complementary approach in diabetes management.
+Combined with the results of Bugudare et al [102], which demonstrated CC's standalone efficacy in normalizing blood glucose and improving lipid profiles, this evidence strongly supports the integration of CC as a complementary approach in diabetes management.

-Huseini and al [102] evaluated the effects of adding Aloe vera to glyburide or metformin in diabetic patients.
+Huseini et al [103] evaluated the effects of adding Aloe vera to glyburide or metformin in diabetic patients.
 The study demonstrated that both combinations significantly reduced fasting blood glucose (FBG), HbA1c, cholesterol, and LDL levels.
 Notably, no adverse effects were reported, highlighting the potential safety and efficacy of Aloe vera as an adjunct therapy.
 When combined with glyburide or metformin, Aloe vera may amplify glucose-lowering effects through complementary pathways, potentially allowing for dose reductions of these medications.
 In addition to these clinical findings, Aloe vera has shown potential hepatoprotective effects in diabetes.
-Oral administration of Aloe vera extract improved hepatic function in streptozotocin (STZ)induced diabetes [103].
-The bioactive component anthraquinone has been reported to promote glucose tolerance and insulin sensitivity by upregulating insulin receptor substrates (IRS-1), activating phosphoinositide-3-kinase (PI3Ks), and modulating metabolic-related genes [104].
+Oral administration of Aloe vera extract improved hepatic function in streptozotocin (STZ)-induced diabetes [104].
+The bioactive component anthraquinone has been reported to promote glucose tolerance and insulin sensitivity by upregulating insulin receptor substrates (IRS-1), activating phosphoinositide-3-kinase (PI3Ks), and modulating metabolic-related genes [105].